One Health Award | Social Sciences and Humanities for One Health

 This scholarship can be held concurrently with other scholarships.

-Up to two scholarships will be awarded from the University of Guelph each year for the next two years, with the annual budget capped at $120,000.
+Up to two scholarships may be awarded from the University of Guelph each year for the next two years.
+The amount and duration of the award or awards issued will depend upon the fiscal situation of the Institute.

 Table 1: Scholarship award amount and duration of funding by program type